MartianLawyersClub/TechnicalEngineerTaskTemplate/README.md

 ## Requirements
 - Python 3
 - Pip
+- ~5GB of free storage for models + packages.

 ## Installation
 - Create a virtual enviornment (recommended name is `venv` so that it is git ignored by default)